tf-encrypted/tf-encrypted/docs/INSTALL.md

 # Custom TensorFlow

-While tf-encrypted will work with the official release of [TensorFlow](https://pypi.org/project/tensorflow/) (version 1.12+), some features currently depend on improvements that have not yet been shipped.
+While TF Encrypted will work with the official release of [TensorFlow](https://pypi.org/project/tensorflow/) (version 1.12+), some features currently depend on improvements that have not yet been shipped.
 In particular, to get speed improvements from using int64 instead of int100 tensors you currently need a custom build of TensorFlow.

 We provide such builds as a temporary solution until the next official release of TensorFlow is out (version 1.13), but no guarantees are made about them and they should be treated as experimental: